 Further lowbeds to follow

 Van Grinsven B.V. knows and values what Faymonville has to offer.
-Another 3-axle lowbed of the MegaMAX series will follow shortly, this time with a basic width of 2,540 mm.
+Another 3-axle lowbed semi-trailer of the MegaMAX series will follow shortly, this time with a basic width of 2,540 mm.
 And for the toughest transport tasks, the experts have already been relying on their modular CombiMAX kit for several years.
 In this segment, they just recently added another 5+7 combination to their fleet.